-Publishers and representatives are not permitted to offer and committee members are not permitted to receive inducements.
+Publishers and representatives are prohibited from offering inducements to, and school officials or committee members are not permitted to receive inducements.
 This prohibition includes school officials at the district level who may affect the decision-making process.
 However, committee members and school officials may receive copies of materials submitted for adoption.